thoughtram/blog/_posts/2017-02-21-using-zones-in-angular-for-better-performance.md

 We inject `NgZone` and call `runOutsideAngular()` inside our `mouseDown()` event handler, in which we attach an event handler for the `mousemove` event.
 This ensures that the `mousemove` event handler is really only attached to the document when a box is being selected.
 In addition, we save a reference to the underlying DOM element of the clicked box so we can update its `x` and `y` attributes in the `mouseMove()` method.
 We're working with the DOM element instead of a box object with bindings for `x` and `y`, because bindings won't be change detected since we're running the code outside Angular's Zone.
 In other words, we **do** update the DOM, so we can see the box is moving, but we aren't actually updating the box model (yet).

 Also, notice that we removed the `mouseMove()` binding from our component's template.
 We could remove the `mouseUp()` handler as well and attach it imperatively, just like we did with the `mouseMove()` handler.
-However, it won't add any value performance-wise, so we decided to keep it in the template for simplicity-sake:
+However, it won't add any value performance-wise, so we decided to keep it in the template for simplicity's sake:

 {% highlight js %}
 {% raw %}